owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 on Xcode is straight forward.

-Testing the [integration tests](../Architecture/MATorchTests.md) and the [examples](../Architecture/MAExamples.md) require an additional setup.
+Testing the [integration tests](../Architecture/MATorchTests.md) and the [examples](../Architecture/MAExamples.md) requires an additional setup.
 Follow the previous links to know more about.

 ## Git Workflow

-- Git workflow: we use the Github Flow.
+- We use the Github Flow.
-  Tags are used to indicate which commit can be used in production.
+  Tags are used to indicate which commit of the Main branch can be used in production.

 - The Main branch is always protected so as the Release branches.
   All updates to these branches arrive via pull requests (PRs).